tonycukurs/CS-408-HW1/README.md

 ```
 This will install the necessary dependencies for the project.

+Then use the 'Live Preview' to view the webpage.

 ## Development

 It is recommended to use the VSCode Live Server extension to run the project
 locally.
 This will allow you to see changes in real-time as you make them.
 There
 is no need to run a build process or refresh the page manually.
 Additionally,
 you do not need to setup a local server to run the project.

+I added information about myself as well as 1 project that I did for a class.

 ## Testing